Richard Strauss to Manfred I Mautner Markhof in the deep despair of 1941

 Maybe you will come back here again, where we could (for the time being!) play a Skat as a memory.
-In the house next door, I can even offer a small picture gallery (a very beautifully preserved Madonna from Northern Italy and a very exceptional piazetta), in the house I can present a new arrangement of the “Rosencavalier waltz“, which the dear Philharmonic Orchestra will play at my forthcoming funeral, so that I don’t enter the waltz heaven too sadly to join my name mates.
-Because my life has been over since August 16th.
-My life’s work has been destroyed, the German opera destroyed, German music banished to the inferno of the machine, where its tortured soul suffers a sad, miserable existence, my dear, beautiful little house, of which I was so proud, destroyed.
+In the house next door, I can even offer a small picture gallery (a very beautifully preserved Madonna from Northern Italy and a very exceptional piazetta), and furthermore I can present a new arrangement of the “Rosenkavalier waltz“, which the dear Philharmonic Orchestra will play at my forthcoming funeral, so that I do not enter the waltz heaven too sadly when I join my name mates, because my life has been over since August 16th.
+My life’s work has been destroyed, the German opera has been destroyed, German music has been banished to the inferno of the machine, where its tortured soul suffers a sad, miserable existence, my dear, beautiful little house, of which I was so proud of, destroyed.

 I will never see or hear my works again in this world – I wanted Mozart and Schubert had taken me to their Elysium at the age of 80, I could have brought Gluck the beautiful bust.
-Well, let’s forget about it!
+Well, let us forget about it!
 Forget it all!
-Now I only hope that my incorrigibly optimistic children with healthy skin will come out of the horror of poor beautiful dear Vienna.
-We have already prepared everything for their welcome: whatever furniture and household items they´ll bring with them will be stored.
-I am trying to accomplish things with the help of military relations, which, thanks to the good General Schubert (whom I wrote a letter of thanks yesterday), has proven to be the only feasible option to find a second furniture van, and also to continue to prepare the grounds here for “racial defilers” and “hybrids”!1
+Now I only hope that my incorrigibly optimistic children with healthy skin will come out of the horror of poor, beautiful, and dear Vienna.
+We have already prepared everything for their welcome: whatever furniture and household items they will bring with them will be stored.
+I am trying to accomplish things with the help of military relations, which, thanks to the good General Schubert (whom I wrote a letter of thanks yesterday), has proven to be the only feasible option to find a second furniture van, and also to continue to prepare the grounds here for “racial defilers” and “half-breeds”!1

-Tomorrow I will find out more details, and I will also try to have a spare hut built, perhaps also with help of the Wehrmacht.
+Tomorrow I will find out more details, and I will also try to have a spare hut built, perhaps also with the help of the Wehrmacht.
 In any case, the children can get into a warm bed as soon as possible, where Christian already feels very comfortable.
-Please show this letter to Bubi – I can’t write everything again.
+Please, show this letter to Bubi – I cannot write everything again.
 I will only give you a message when I have something new to report.
-My poor wife has calmed down a bit now too.
-Greet me warmly the whole dear Mautner house together with the honored parents and the always cheerful “with me”! and dear poor Böhm – how often do I think of him and his beautiful Strauss week!
+My poor wife has calmed down a bit now, too.
+Please, give my greetings to the whole dear Mautner family especially to the honoured parents who have always been cheerful “with me” and dear poor Böhm – how often do I think of him and his beautiful Strauss week!

 Gone – gone it says in the Capriccio!

-Richard Strauss’ handwritten lines to his friend Manfred I. Mautner Markhof
+Richard Strauss’s handwritten lines to his friend Manfred I Mautner Markhof

 Written by Theodor Heinrich Mautner Markhof